ani03sha/microgpt-java/docs/CONCEPTS.md

 ### The Computational Graph

-Every operation creates a **computation graph** — a directed acyclic graph where:
+Every operation creates a **computation graph**.
+It is a directed acyclic graph where:

 - **Nodes** are scalar values (`Value` objects)
 - **Edges** connect each result to its inputs